Updated: Mar 24, 2021

 *Please read this entire article for context* Seaweed growth in the Caribbean and Atlantic regions may not present itself on beaches and waterside regions of the islands we like to visit until much later in the life-cycle or growth period of the seaweed itself.
 It takes time for volumes to grow and accumulate, many months of which occurs far out to sea and away from our most beloved vacation destinations.

-We do our best to review and disseminate timely information, however this blog article is somewhat static and should not be construed as advice.
-If you have genuine concerns about your vacation plans, you should contact us directly to speak with a specialist travel professional or at least get involved in our dedicated Mexico Travel Forum.
+We do our best to review and disseminate timely information, however this blog article is somewhat static and the presence or absence of any seaweed is impossible to predict.
+This article should not be construed as advice.

 Seaweed is all part of ocean life and features in our day to day lives in ways we don’t often see.
 Enjoy sushi?
 It’s an incredible source of iron.
 Like to golf?
 Kelp features heavily among the ingredients for commercial fertilizers.
 Toothpaste?
 Skin cream?
 Shampoo???
 Yep, some derivative of seaweed is in there somewhere.